Types Of Assets To Include On Your Mortgage Application

 Some assets have a clear value, like cash and stocks.
 But you may have questions about the actual worth of some of your physical items, like your car, home or artwork.
 The best way to find out the most current value of these items is to hire an appraiser to review them and determine their value.

 You can hire a car, real estate or art appraiser to view the current condition of your assets so you have an accurate number to report on your loan application.
 You can also use online appraisal calculators, but keep in mind that these calculators will not be as accurate as hiring a professional.

 Do I Need To Insure My Assets?

 It may be a good move to buy insurance to protect your assets.
-Some of your assets may already be insured – certain laws mandate that your home or your car are insured.
+Some of your assets may already be insured – certain laws or lending regulations mandate that your home or your car are insured.